Questions to help determine where organizations belong in the campus brand architecture.

 - Would other groups be mistaken for the campus organization in question?

-If you can answer "yes" to any of these questions, your program or unit should meet with the Office of Public Relations to assess the needs of your unit to best determine the appropriate use or deviation from the University logo and identity.
+If you can answer "yes" to any of these questions, your program or unit should meet with the Office of Marketing & Communications to assess the needs of your unit to best determine the appropriate use or deviation from the University logo and identity.